luposlip/emacs-cheatsheet/README.md

 M-l (char right) plus a few others defaults:
 [ergoemacs standard shortcuts](https://ergoemacs.github.io/standard-shortcuts.html).

+Remember to enable the Prelude module for `clojure` development under:
+`.emacs.d/personal/prelude-modules.el`!

 ## Thanks to

 @bbatsov for all his great work for the Clojure community!